 The problem with the soap is that there is always a residue that remains.
 Most cleaners use way too much to start with, leaving no way to retrieve every last bit.
 ANY soap left in the carpet becomes a sticky dirt magnet.
 Huge problem.

-First I DO NOT USE ANY SOAP OR CLEANING LIQUID in the machine at all.
+I do not use any soap or cleaning solution in the machine at all.
 None.
 Nada.
 I’m no fool.
 I know that I will never be able to get that soap out no matter how hard I rinse.
-Instead, I use a good liquid spot remover called Spot Shot, available in supermarkets, home improvement centers and online.
+Instead, I use a good carpet spot remover called Spot Shot, available in supermarkets, home improvement centers and online.
 I’m sure there are others, but I love this one.
 I take care of spots as quickly as I can, when they happen.
 That is so important.
-I vacuum often.
-Also important.
+And I vacuum often.
 Then every few weeks or months I pull out my buddy, Hoover.

 Question: What’s the best thing you ever bought?
 Let us know in the comments area below.